balderdashy/sails/lib/hooks/grunt/README.md

 > ##### API: Private
-> Please do not use this method in userland (i.e. in your app).
+> - Please do not use this method in userland (i.e. in your app or even in a custom hook or other type of Sails plugin).
-> This method is private.
-If you use it method in your code, it may stop working or change without warning, at any time.
+> - Because it is a private API of a core hook, if you use this method in your code it may stop working or change without warning, at any time.
+> - If you would like to see a version of this method made public and its API stabilized, please open a [proposal](https://github.com/balderdashy/sails/blob/master/CONTRIBUTING.md#v-proposing-features-and-enhancements).
 >
-> _(internally in core, note that this is called directly by `sails www` in the CLI)_
+> _(internally in core, note that this is called directly by `sails www` in the CLI--see `bin/sails-www.js`)_

 ## FAQ

-> If you have a question that isn't covered here, please feel free to send a PR adding it to this section (even if you don't have the answer!)
+> If you have a question about this hook that isn't covered here, please feel free to send a PR adding it to this section (even if you don't have the answer, a core maintainer will merge your PR and add an answer as soon as possible)